ErpNetDocs/tech/modules/logistics/wms/logistic-units/index.md

 In the context of logistics and warehousing, logistic units play an important role in the efficient movement of goods through the supply chain.
 By using standard units, companies can ensure that products are packed and transported in a consistent and predictable way.
 This helps to reduce the risk of damage or loss during transit, and it also makes it easier to track and manage inventory as it moves through different stages of the supply chain.

 ## Logistic unit’s definition
-Logistic Units definition in ERP.net contains important information about the unit’s serial number, type, weight, its contents, and specifications.
+Logistic Units definition in @@name contains important information about the unit’s serial number, type, weight, its contents, and specifications.

 ![Logistic unit’s definition](pictures/lu-definition.png)